-The information contained in this brochure will assist you and your students in having a successful year.
+This information will assist you and your students in having a successful year.
 We encourage you to keep this handy, but if you have questions, please contact your department/program office.

-E-mail is the primary mode for communication at GRCC.
+Email is the primary mode for communication at GRCC.
 All important information will come to you via that medium.
-All faculty members are expected to have an active GRCC e-mail box and to check it regularly.
-If you have not yet set up your GRCC e-mail box or need instructions regarding forwarding e-mail to a different e-mail box, please contact your Educational Support Professional (ESP).
+All faculty members are expected to have an active GRCC email account and to check it regularly.
+If you have not yet set up your GRCC email, please contact your Support Professional.

 Did I set up my Voicemail?

-You may request a voicemail extension here on campus.
+Full-time faculty will be assigned a voicemail extension.
+Adjunct faculty may request a voicemail extension here on campus.
 This will be a place for students to leave messages for you only.
-If you would like a voicemail, request it through your ESP.
-If you decide not to get a voicemail you should have another way for students to contact you via phone.
+If you would like a voicemail, request it through your Support Professional.
+If you decide not to get a voicemail, you should have another way for students to contact you via phone.
 Some instructors give out their home, office, or cell numbers.
-If you do not feel comfortable doing that please request a voicemail so students can connect with you.
+If you do not feel comfortable doing that, please request a voicemail so students can connect with you.

 You will need to set-up your voicemail once you have received your phone number.
 For CISCO phones, adjunct must press the * key after the voice mail system answers so it will prompt them for their extension; to access voicemail off campus dial (616) 234-3050.